heetermaria/about/README.md

 # About

-I'm an economics student at Scripps College in Claremont, California.
-In May, I'll join The Information as a reporter on the cryptocurrency/venture capital/finance team.
+I'm a reporter at The Information covering venture capital.
+I focus on late-stage startups, IPOs and crossover funds.

 I previously reported on real estate for Bloomberg News and business/Covid-19 for the Sacramento Bee.
-I also served as editor-in-chief for The Student Life, the student newspaper of the seven Claremont Colleges.
+I was also the editor-in-chief for The Student Life, the student newspaper of the seven Claremont Colleges.
+I recently graduated from Scripps College, where I studied economics and researched the housing market.

-I plan to graduate in May 2022 after completing a senior thesis examining the efficiency of the rental market.
 I'm interested in economic analysis, datasets and all things confidential.

 ### Contact me

-Want to get in touch?
-Visit my [contact page](https://github.com/heetermaria/contact).
+To contact me, visit my [contact page](https://github.com/heetermaria/contact).

 ### Follow me